bsv-blockchain/gitbook-poc-solutions/getting-started/templates-guide.md

 For technical details, see: Technical Documentation

 text
-- Update the **POC Catalog** table after creating a new POC.
+- Update the **Demo Catalog** table after creating a new POC.
-- Keep IDs and filenames identical across business & technical docs (`POC-2025-001`).
+- Keep IDs and filenames identical across business & technical docs (`demo-2025-001`).

 ---